 Bulverde Spring Branch Activity Center

 Bulverde Spring Branch Activity Center BSBAC offers fun & fellowship.
-Stay Active with our health & fitness classes ans eGym equipment.
+Stay active with our health & fitness classes and EGYM equipment.
 Stop by for a tour and get to know our staff.
 Join today!

-Daily lunch, day trips, Bingo, Bunco, card games and & more is offered at our center daily.
+Daily lunch, day trips, Bingo, Bunco, card games and more are offered at our Center.
 The Bulverde Senior Center (BSC) dba Bulverde Spring Branch Activity Center (BSBAC) is a non-profit 501 (c) 3 organization that was founded in 1991.
-Our services are designed to encourage independent living and battle isolation through three program areas: Health & Fitness, Social Activity and Community Ser
+Our services are designed to encourage independent living and battle isolation through three program areas: Health & Fitness, Social Activity and Community Service &

 ❖ The Health & Fitness program offers 20-25 exercise classes per week.
 Members also have access to our state-of-the-art gym.